Email FacebookTwitterMenu burgerClose thin

 When Do RMDs Begin?

-Under the tax code, certain retirement account owners are required to begin taking minimum distributions once they turn 72.
-The types of accounts that are subject to RMDs include:
+Under the tax code, certain retirement account owners are required to begin taking minimum distributions once they turn 73 (75 for people born in 1960 or later).
+The types of accounts that are subject to RMDs are known as tax-deferred accounts, because money that’s contributed is not taxed immediately.
+RMDs typically must be taken from the following accounts:

-Roth IRAs are not subject to RMDs during the account owner’s lifetime.
+Roth accounts, including Roth IRAs and Roth 401(k)s, are not subject to RMDs during the account owner’s lifetime.
 You will, however, be subject to RMDs if you inherit a Roth IRA.
 The IRS is very specific about when these distributions must begin.
-The required beginning date (RBD) for RMDs is April 1st of the year following the year that the account owner turns 72.
-That’s important for understanding when an RMD in the year of death is necessary.
+The required beginning date (RBD) for RMDs is April 1 of the year following the year that the account owner turns 73.

 When Is an RMD in Year of Death Required?